semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 A reliable pipeline always produces the same output for a given input.
 And with consistent runtime.
 Intermittent failures cause intense frustration among developers.

-Engineers like to do things on their own, and often they opt to maintain their CI/CD system.
+Engineers like to do things independently, and they often opt to maintain their CI/CD system.
 But operating CI/CD that provides on-demand, clean, stable, and fast resources is a complicated job.
 What seems to work well for one project or a few developers usually breaks down later.
 The team and the number of projects grow the technology stack changes.
 Then someone from management realizes that by delegating that task, the team could spend more time on the actual product.
 At that point, if not earlier, the engineering team moves from a self-hosted to a cloud-based CI/CD solution.

 ### 3.1.3 Completeness